-Then there was taxes, insurance, doctors appointments, packing our foreseeable living needs into 4 suitcases (2 carry on size, 1 medium 55 liter suitcase and one large 75 liters), banking, bill paying, currency exchanging, prescription getting and then….
+Then there were taxes, insurance, doctors appointments, packing our foreseeable living needs into 4 suitcases (2 carry on size, 1 medium 55-liter suitcase, and one large 75 liters), banking, bill paying, currency exchanging, prescription getting and then….

-The hardest part, a midst all all the craziness we still had take time to do the thing I have been avoiding the most, we had to say goodbye.
+The hardest part, amidst all the craziness we still had taken time to do the thing I have been avoiding the most, we had to say goodbye.
 At the end of last week I left my job, I am so glad I had to work right up until the end!
 Work combined with all of the cleaning up was a great distraction from the inevitable farewell.
 So many great people to say bye to at work and then it was our closest friends and family the night before we left.

 Leaving was as I expected, HARD and emotional.
 Tears filled my eyes at random moments all last week.
 I could just think about leaving our dog and tears would well up at work, on the bus, in the middle of a conversation, the heartfelt sadness would come over me where ever.
 He will be living with mom and dad while we are away, he loves them so much it makes it easier to leave him in such good hands.